Rate this page:

 To uninstall the Bitbucket workspace from Compass:

-Now you can manage components via the Compass UI.
+Now you can manage components from multiple workspaces via the Compass UI.
 At any time, you can again integrate Compass with Bitbucket Cloud to set up config-as-code for component management.

 The Bitbucket app for Compass supports the following metrics: